infracost/infracost-azure-devops/README.md

 #### 403 error when posting to Azure Repo
 If you receive a 403 error when running the `InfracostComment` task in your pipeline:
 ![](https://github.com/infracost/infracost-azure-devops/blob/master/.github/assets/403.png)
 This is normally because the build agent does not have permissions to post to the Azure Repo.
-Make sure step 3 (Enable Azure Pipelines to post pull request comments) of the [#azure-repos-quick-start](Azure Repos Quick start) is complete.
+Make sure step 3 (Enable Azure Pipelines to post pull request comments) of the [Azure Repos Quick start](#azure-repos-quick-start) is complete.

 #### InfracostComment cannot detect current environment
 ![](https://github.com/infracost/infracost-azure-devops/blob/master/.github/assets/unable-to-detect.png)
 If using `InfracostComment` with Azure Repos we require that this task is run in response to a PR trigger.
-Make sure you've completed step 2 (Enable pull request build triggers) of the [#azure-repos-quick-start](Azure Repos Quick start).
+Make sure you've completed step 2 (Enable pull request build triggers) of the [Azure Repos Quick start](#azure-repos-quick-start).
 Then make sure your pipelines are being triggered by PR events and nothing else.

 ## Examples